Brixham C of E Primary School & Neighbourhood Nursery (Brixham)

 How can parents, children and young people make a complaint about our provision?

 At Brixham C of E we encourage an open dialogue between home and school and feel it is important to work as a consistent ‘team’ for the child, but if a parent has a concern or complaint then the first step would be arranging a meeting with the class teacher to resolve any issues.

-If further support and advice was sought then parents are welcome to arrange a meeting with the SENDCO, Miss Tyrrell, or the Head teacher, Mrs Rushton, to solve difficulties or address any issues.
-This can be done through our Administrative staff at Reception or by phoning the school on 01803 882575.
+If further support and advice was sought then parents are welcome to arrange a meeting with the SENDCO, Miss Tyrrell, or the Head teacher, Mrs Neslon, to solve difficulties or address any issues.
+This can be done through our Administrative staff in the office, by emailing admin FAO Miss Tyrrell or by phoning the school on 01803 882575.

 How can parents, children and young people get more information about the setting?

 If your child has been identified with Special Educational Needs or has a Disability and you would like more information about our school and how we could meet your child’s needs, we would encourage you to phone the school on 01803 882575 to arrange a visit.
-Also you could visit the school website www.brixhamcofeprimary.torbay.sch.uk or email us at firstname.lastname@example.org
+Also you could visit the school website https://www.brixhamcofe.org/website or email us on email@example.com.

 How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young peopleâs SEN and supporting their families?